dracaruss/CI-CD-Secure-Pipeline-with-Shift-left-Automatic-Security-Embedded-Checks/README.md

 ##

+Why re-run the scans on merge? — defense in depth

+Three real reasons, in order of importance:
+1. The PR check tests the feature branch in isolation.
+The merge tests the actual merged result.
+> When the PR check ran, it scans the feature branch as if it were the only thing that existed.
+But between when I open the PR and when I click merge, main might have moved.
+Someone else's PR could have merged in the meantime.
+My code, combined with their code, might produce a different result than either alone.
+Together, Checkov might flag a misconfiguration that only exists in the merged state.
+The post-merge scan catches it.

+2. Belt-and-suspenders against PR bypass
+> PRs aren't the only way code reaches main.
+Someone with admin rights can:
+> Push directly to main (git push origin main)
+> Force-push to main
+> Merge without waiting for checks (if branch protection isn't strict)
+> Use the GitHub API to write commits directly
+>
+> If the only scans run on PRs, any of those bypass routes deliver unscanned code to main.
+The push-to-main trigger guarantees that whatever lands on main gets scanned, regardless of how it got there.
+That's the "final guard" idea.

+3. Catching tampering between approval and merge
+> A PR can be approved at 2pm and merged at 4pm.
+In between, someone could push additional commits to the feature branch.
+GitHub re-runs PR checks on new commits — but the post-merge scan is the last word, scanning exactly what's now sitting on main.

+* The trade-off
+> Yes, it's "redundant" compute.
+You're paying for the same scans twice.
+For a real org this is cheap — GitHub Actions minutes on ubuntu-latest are essentially free for public repos and cheap for private.
+The cost of one Checkov run is seconds of CPU; the cost of a misconfigured S3 bucket reaching prod is a breach notification.

+##

 # Supply Chain Security
 All GitHub Actions are pinned to SHA hashes instead of version tags.
 Version tags are mutable - a compromised repo could move a tag to point to malicious code.
 SHA hashes are immutable and guarantee you're running the exact code you reviewed.
 ```